 If we can't tell that story in Richmond, the seat of so much of the history we share, we betray the debt we owe to our forebears and devalue the inheritance we leave to our children.
 This is an essential part of our national journey, our struggle to be free."

+Bob Deans

+Author of The River Where America Began

+INTRODUCTION

-Bob Deans Author of The River Where America Began INTRODUCTION The Center for Design Engagement (designengagement.org), a non-profit organization affiliated with the University of Massachusetts Amherst and dedicated to involving the full range of the public in design decisions, was invited by the Sacred Ground Historical Reclamation Project to spend a week in Richmond, May 29 to June 4, conducting community meetings, meeting with local advocates, making presentations at area high schools and, building on the ongoing community work, produce a design proposal for a Shockoe Bottom Memorial Park.
+The Center for Design Engagement (designengagement.org), a non-profit organization affiliated with the University of Massachusetts Amherst and dedicated to involving the full range of the public in design decisions, was invited by the Sacred Ground Historical Reclamation Project to spend a week in Richmond, May 29 to June 4, 2016 conducting community meetings, meeting with local advocates, making presentations at area high schools and building on the ongoing community work, produce a design proposal for a Shockoe Bottom Memorial Park.
+The designs in this report are the product of that week and ongoing design development based on advice of community leaders in a series of meetings in 2017.

 We are pleased to present this proposal for the community's consideration.
 Our goal is to spur further discussion and, we hope, a consensus that a more expansive Shockoe Bottom landscape is necessary for securing this place as a site of conscience, a sacred site, and a place for building a more equitable Richmond.
 Our highest hope is that we can advance the conversation that will eventually lead to a Shockoe Bottom Memorial Park, a place where Richmonders and all affected people can make fully visible what has for too long been made invisible.